Ishmeet/BEGASEP/README.md

 When the client has sent a BEGASEP_BET message, which must follow no other message than BEGASEP_ACCEPT and have a betting number within the published range, the server is to include that client in the next betting run.
-The client must only send the BEGASEP_BET message once,
-        any protocol breaches must immediately result in a connection teardown by the server.
+The client must only send the BEGASEP_BET message once,any protocol breaches must immediately result in a connection teardown by the server.

 A betting run must be performed every 15 seconds but only if there are clients connected.

 The betting run must generate a random number within the published betting number range and send out the winning number to all clients with the BEGASEP_RESULT message, indicating for each client if they won or not.
 Each winner should also be printed on a seperate line to stdout, syslog, or similar.
 The connection to each client that betted in this run must then be closed.

 The program must be able to run "forever" without interaction.
 The program must be size optimized and shall allow the change of BEGASEP_NUM_CLIENTS on the fly, the changed value will be used in next draw.